-As I said, this investigation started as a means to prove that Bob Pender was really Robert Lomas.
+As I said on the Home page, this investigation started as a means to prove that Bob Pender was really Robert Lomas.

 I believe that this can now be done.

 - As mentioned earlier, Archibald Leach says that in July 1920 he travelled to America with Bob Pender and 7 others.

 The ship was the Olympic and they were going to the Globe Theatre in New York.

 From the Ellis Island records we find that:

 The SS Olympic left Southampton on 21st July 1920 and arrived at Ellis Island on the 28th July.

 Archibald Alec Leach was on board, aged 16.
 Profession: Artist.

 Looking through the rest of the manifest there are no Penders and only 1 Lomas.